kontent-ai/delivery-sdk-net/docs/retrieving-data/caching.md

 //});

-// Second, add a DeliveryClient services.AddDeliveryClientCache(new DeliveryCacheOptions() {
+// Second, add a DeliveryClient services.AddSingleton<ILoggerFactory>(<yourLoggerFactoryImplementation>); //optional registration of ILoggerFactory services.AddDeliveryClientCache(new DeliveryCacheOptions() {
     CacheType = CacheTypeEnum.Distributed
 });
 ```
-> `AddDeliveryClientCache` method also has optional `ILoggerFactory loggerFactory` parameter.
+> You can optionally register `ILoggerFactory` implementation.
 Logger will have effect only when `MemoryDistributedCache` is used and [`FallbackToApi`](../../Kontent.Ai.Delivery.Caching/DistributedCacheResilientPolicy.cs) option is chosen for `DistributedCacheResilientPolicy` parameter of `DeliveryCacheOptions`.
 In this case information message will be logged when `MemoryDistributedCache` is not available.
 Read more in [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

 ## Usage without DI